 The boat and the lighthouse elements within the sculptures, link to the history of Drogheda Port.
 The boat represents a holding vessel to protect people, as they navigate their way through challenging times, under the guidance of the lighthouse.

-The sculptures will hopefully serve as a beacon of light and ‘Welcome’ for the many people working, visiting and living in the area and be a reminder to people to stand tall, shine bright and have pride in where they live and what they have to offer.
+The sculptures were created as a welcoming beacon of light for the many people working, visiting and living in the area and as a reminder for people to shine bright and have pride in where they live and what they have to offer.

 Press